nock/nock/README.md

 ```

 ## .removeInterceptor()
-This allows removing a specific interceptor for a url.
-It's useful when there's a list of common interceptors but one test requires one of them to behave differently.
+This allows removing a specific interceptor.
+This can be either an interceptor instance or options for a url.
+It's useful when there's a list of common interceptors shared between tests, where an individual test requires one of the shared interceptors to behave differently.

 Examples:
 ```js